 Chairman of the Board of Directors.
 Non-executive director.
 Member of the Board of Directors since 14 May 2009.
+The current board member mandate has been renewed on 23 April 2020.

 It will expire at the end of the 2024 annual general meeting of shareholders.